 1. Check for Injuries and Move to Safety

-Your first priority is safety.
-Check yourself and your passengers for injuries.
-If anyone is hurt, call 911 immediately.
 If your vehicle is drivable and it is safe to do so, move it out of active traffic lanes.
 Turn on your hazard lights.
-Ohio law requires drivers involved in an accident to stop at the scene, so do not leave — but get yourself out of danger.
+If your vehicle is not drivable or moving it would be unsafe, stay in your vehicle with your seatbelt on and wait for emergency services.
+Ohio law requires drivers involved in an accident to stop at the scene—do not leave—but get yourself out of immediate danger.

 2. Call Law Enforcement